steveszc/ember-cli-memory-leak-detector/README.md

 ```

 1. `enabled` (default `true`)
 Set to false to disables memory leak detection.
+Consider using an environment variable (`process.env.DETECT_MEMORY_LEAKS`) to control when memory leak detection is run.

-2. `error`: (default `true`)
+2. `failTests`: (default `true`)
-By default, an error is thrown when a leak is detected, causing test failure.
-Set this to false to prevent memory leaks from causing your tests to fail, and instead log a console warning.
+By default when a leak is detected we add a failed test.
+Set this to `false` to prevent memory leaks from causing your tests to fail, and instead log a console warning.

 3. `remoteDebuggingPort`: (default `9222`)
 Configures which port to connect to the testem Chrome instance.
 This value must match the `--remote-debugging-port` flag set in your app's `testem.js`